“If your actions inspire others to dream more, learn more, do more and become more, you are a leader.” – John Quincy Adams

 UPDATE: 6/17/20 ——————————————————————————————————————————————————————-

 6 FRC students received the Dean’s List Finalist Award at our 2020 FIN Virtual Showcase.
-They will be joining the 2020-2021 Student Board of Directors to make a total of 11 members.
-Please join us in congratulating Payton Gross, Addy Famuyiwa, Jenna Rigdon, Isabelle Baxter, Troy Crooks. and Anjali Vanamala!
+They will be joined by two outstanding FTC students, nominated by Lori Hall.
+This makes a total of 13 members to the 2020-2021 Student Board of Directors.
+Please join as we bring onboard Payton Gross, Addy Famuyiwa, Jenna Rigdon, Isabelle Baxter, Troy Crooks, Anjali Vanamala, Jerry Fuller, and Sophia Alexander!

 Kaylee is a junior at North Miami High School and has been a member of FTC team 12231 WarriorTech since it was founded four years ago.
 She is a model team member whose leadership and ingenuity have aided in the growth and success of a small team from a rural school.
 She is dedicated to the team and her community.
 Outside of robotics, Kaylee is an exemplary student, a leader in numerous school clubs, and enjoys running cross country and track, singing, playing multiple instruments, and dancing.
 After graduating from high school, she hopes to attend one of the United States Service Academies to study engineering.